 Non Maskable Interrupts (NMIs) update mepc, mcause and mstatus similar to regular interrupts.
 However, as the faults that result in NMIs are imprecise, the contents of mepc is not guaranteed to point to the instruction after the faulted load or store.
+The minstatus CSR (which exists only if CLIC == 1) is not impacted by NMIs.

-Note: Specifically mstatus.mie will get cleared to 0 when an (unrecoverable) NMI is taken.
+Note: (Unrecoverable) NMIs and regular interrupts have identical effects on the mstatus CSR.
+Specifically mstatus. mie will get cleared to 0 when an (unrecoverable) NMI is taken.
 [RISC-V-PRIV] does not specify the behavior of mstatus in response to NMIs, see https://github.com/riscv/riscv-isa-manual/issues/756.
 If this behavior is specified at a future date, then we will reconsider our implementation.